- 1. Starting point of 3D-Bridge

 Task: Project manager / scientific coordinator

-Sphere of responsibilities (main): Scientific concept of case study / feasibility study (3D modelling and animation) / coordination of the project / supervision of staff
+Sphere of responsibilities (main): Scientific concept of case study / feasibility study (3D modelling and

 Name: Günter Eger